 The Renaissance Academy is a collegial association of retired and semi-retired men and women who share learning experiences and intellectual growth in a friendly, relaxed, academic setting, regardless of educational background.
 Enrollment is open to all who believe in the importance of pursuing the Academy's life-long learning opportunities.
 Classes are peer-facilitated and include topics like philosophy, history, literature, current events, poetry and computer technology.

-- Participation in one to three Academy classes each term (Chicago campus only)
+- Participation in one to three Academy classes each term

 - Use of University library, lounges and café

 - Use of the Shannon Center track during class days